Home > growing anemones in pots

 Protection from Frost

-Once your anemones are in their dormancy phase, protect anemone flower in pots from freezing temperatures.
+Once your anemones are in their dormancy phase, protect anemone flowers in pots from freezing temperatures.
 Move the pots into a sheltered area.
 For example, a garage.
 Consider insulating the pots with mulch or placing them on materials.
 This will prevent the roots from freezing.

 Overwintering Indoors